jhui/jhui.github.io/_posts/2018-02-18-How-to-start-a-deep-learning-project.markdown

 | Word embedding | Noise Contrastive Estimation (NCE) |
 | Word vectors | Cosine similarity |

 Cost functions looking good in the theoretical analysis may not perform well in practice.
 For example, the cost function for the discriminator network in GAN adopts a more practical and empirical approach than the theoretical one.
 In some problem domains, the cost functions can be part guessing and part experimental.
-It can be a combinations of a few cost functions.
+It can be a combination of a few cost functions.
 In our project, we start with the standard GAN cost functions.
 We also add a reconstruction cost using MSE and other regularization costs.
 However, our brain does not judge styling by MSE.
-One of the un-resolved areas in our project is to finding a better reconstruction cost function.
-We believe it will have significant impact on the color fidelity.
+One of the unresolved areas in our project is to find a better reconstruction cost function.
+We believe it will have a significant impact on the color fidelity.

 > Finding good cost functions becomes more important when we move into less familiar problem domains.

 Good metrics help you to compare and tune models better.
 Search for established metrics for your type of problem.
-Unfortunately, for our project, it is very hard to define a precise accuracy formula for artistics rendering.
+Unfortunately, for our project, it is very hard to define a precise accuracy formula for artistic rendering.

 #### Regularization

 > L1 and L2 regularization are both common but L2 regularization is more popular in DL.

 L1 regularization promotes sparsity in parameters.
 Sparsity courage representations that disentangle the underlying representation.
-Since each non-zero parameter adds penalty to the cost, it prefers more zero parameters. i.e. it prefers many zero and a slightly larger parameter than many tiny parameters like L2.
+Since each non-zero parameter adds a penalty to the cost, it prefers more zero parameters. i.e. it prefers many zero and a slightly larger parameter than many tiny parameters like L2.
 L1 regularization makes filters cleaner and therefore easier to interpret.
-Since one way to train larger models for less computation and energy is to introduce sparsity, L1 is more suitable for mobile device.
+Since one way to train larger models for less computation and energy is to introduce sparsity, L1 is more suitable for the mobile device.
 L1 is also less vulnerable to outliners and works better if the data is less clean.
 L2 regularization can be used for feature selection.

 Dropout can be applied to the fully connected layers as another regularization technique.
-Like many advance techniques, the benefit of combining dropout with L2 regularization can be domain specific.
-Usually we apply those techniques in fine tuning and only the collected empirical data can verify whether it is beneficial.
+Like many advanced techniques, the benefit of combining dropout with L2 regularization can be domain specific.
+Usually, we apply those techniques in fine-tuning and only the collected empirical data can verify whether it is beneficial.
 Generally, use a dropout value between 20% and 50% of nodes.
-Dropouts make noticeable difference for a bigger network.
+Dropouts make a noticeable difference for a bigger network.

 #### Gradient descent

 Always monitor gradient closely for diminishing or exploding gradients.
 Gradient descent problems have many possible causes which are very hard to verify.
 Do not jump into the learning rate tuning or model design changes too quickly.
 In early debugging, the small gradients may simply cause by programming bugs.
 For example, the input data is not scaled properly, or the weights are all initialized to zero.
 Tuning takes time.
-It will have better returns if we have verify other causes that is easier to check or more likely to be happened in early development.
+It will have better returns if we have verified other causes that is easier to check or more likely to happen in early development.

 If other possible causes are eliminated, apply gradient clipping (in particular for NLP) when gradient explode.
-Skip connections are common technique to mitigate gradient diminishing problem.
+Skip connections are a common technique to mitigate gradient diminishing problem.
 In ResNet, a residual layer allows the input to be bypassing the current block directly to the next block.
 Effectively, it reduces the depth of the network in early training to make training easier.

 #### Activation functions

 In DL, ReLU is the most popular activation function to introduce non-linearity to the model.
-If the learning rate is too high, many node can be dead and stay dead.
+If the learning rate is too high, many nodes can be dead and stay dead.
 If changing the learning rate does not help, we can try leaky ReLU or PReLU.
 In a leaky ReLU, instead of outputting zero when $$x < 0$$, it has a small predefined downward slope (say 0.01 or set by a hyperparameter).
 Parameter ReLU (PReLU) pushes a step further.
 Each node will have a trainable slope.

 #### Scaling